Australian Tertiary Admission Rank: New South Wales

 Students achieve the highest possible aggregate given their results.
 The aggregates are mapped to percentiles and given to students on their ATAR Advice Notice.

 Australian Capital Territory

 The Australian Capital Territory (ACT) ATAR is calculated alongside the NSW equivalent by the University Admissions Centre (UAC).
 Results are calculated on the basis of students' achievement in the ACT Senior Secondary Certificate (ACT SSC).
 UAC treats all ACT and NSW students as one cohort and thus the two regions' ATARs are exactly equivalent.
-The aggregate score is calculated as a sum of the student's three best scores from major courses and 60% of the next best course.
+The aggregate score is calculated as a sum of the student's three best scores from major courses and 60% of the next best course (which may be a major or a minor course).

 Queensland

 Queensland transitioned from the Overall Position (OP) to ATAR in 2019, with the 2020 cohort being the first to graduate through the ATAR system.
 When the OP was still in place, the Queensland Tertiary Admissions Centre (QTAC) used a scaling method known as the "Queensland Core Skills Test".
 Since the introduction of the ATAR, Queensland now uses inter-scaling methods used by other states.
 ATAR can be calculated from any of the following combinations of results: